 LinkedIn for Students: Choice of Industry

 As for industry, this is a toughie.
 As you already know, there is no industry for “college student”, so you have to make a choice.
 And if you are not sure, that is OK as you can always change it later.
 Buy a copy of What Color is Your Parachute? and think about what you enjoy doing, what your passion is.
 Go to your Career Center for advice.
 Try to contact former alumni.
 Ask your family.
+Search for other students on LinkedIn or alumni that you know and see what they used.
 Either way, you have to at least temporarily put down an industry that you might be at least initially interested in pursuing a career in.

 Once you have decided on a location and industry, it would be ideal if you can think of the type of work that you want to do.
 This may actually be easier than thinking of the industry.
 Sales?
 Accounting?
 Engineering?
 Some of these may actually be industries in themselves.
-But once you have narrowed this down, you could create a Headline Profile that says, for pure example, “UCLA ’09 Graduate.
+But once you have narrowed this down, you could create a Headline Profile that says, for pure example, “UCLA ’19 Graduate.
 Interested in Sales Position in B2B E-Commerce.”
 As you can see, the more narrow a title you put down, the more you will get noticed for your ideal position.
-This really comes down to an exercise in branding, and Career Distinction: Stand Out by Building Your Brand is your book if you would like to further explore this, although it may be geared more towards professionals with some work experience under their belt.
+This really comes down to an exercise in branding.
 The more “branding” that you can create, the more distinct your LinkedIn profile will look and the higher your chances will be that you may get contacted as a passive candidate.

 A Sample LinkedIn for Student LinkedIn Profile

-Professional Headline: Amherst College ’09 Graduate.
+Amherst College ’20 Graduate.
 Looking for Sales & Marketing Entry-Level Position in Japan in International Sales or Marketing Division of Technology Manufacturer.